My Background And Inspiration For Becoming A Counselor

 When we first meet, I’ll use a temperament assessment called the Arno Profile System (APS) to identify your basic needs and the characteristics of your make-up so we can tailor a treatment strategy that’s right for you.
 Using data gathered through the APS, I’ll help you gain a better understanding of yourself, your in-born temperament, and what you need to reduce stress, move beyond the past, and come to a place of positivity and hope.

 Throughout our sessions, we’ll use the wisdom of scripture, guided meditation, and prayer to supplement and inform the healing process.
 In the short-term, I can help you reduce or alleviate whatever is currently causing you stress or conflict in your life.
 But ultimately, I want to help you love and accept yourself for who you are—to enrich your relationship with Christ so you can see life through the lens of God’s unconditional love and grace.

-Ann Ralston is pursuing her bachelors degree in Christian Counseling, and she possesses an associate’s degree in Therapy Sciences from Madisonville Community College.
+Ann Ralston is certified as both a Christian Counselor and a Temperament Counselor by the National Christian Counselors Association.
+She possesses an associate’s degree in Therapy Sciences from Madisonville Community College.
 She is involved in her local church with worship, volunteering, serving, and leading.
-Ann is a trained facilitator of inner healing, a leader of Celebrate Recovery, and an active member in her community through local needs-based and non-profit services organizations.
-She is also certified as both a Christian Counselor and a Temperament Counselor by the National Christian Counselors Association.
+Ann is a trained facilitator of inner healing, has served as a leader of Celebrate Recovery, and is an active member in her community through local needs-based and non-profit service organizations.
 Ann and Dave offer in-person counseling services in Jeffersontown, KY, as well as online therapy sessions via FaceTime or Zoom.